-When Five of Swords appears in a yes or no reading, it delivers a clear no answer.
+Five of Swords delivers a clear no answer in yes or no readings.
 Five of Swords shows conflict, defeat, and hollow victories that cost too much.
-As The Hollow Victor, The Bully, The Win-At-All-Costs, this card speaks with a wise and guiding energy: "The cards reveal what you already know within."
+As The Hollow Victor, The Bully, The Win-At-All-Costs, Five of Swords speaks with wise and guiding energy: "The cards reveal what you already know within."
 The collected swords represents stolen power, victory through unfair means.
 The defeated opponents represents conquered foes, those harmed by ambition.
 The storm clouds represents approaching karma, consequences gathering.
-The card's visual story reinforces this answer: A figure gathers fallen swords while two others walk away in defeat and dejection.
+The imagery of Five of Swords reinforces this answer: A figure gathers fallen swords while two others walk away in defeat and dejection.
 The victor appears to have won through cunning or unfair means rather than honor, creating a hollow victory that brings no real satisfaction or respect from others.

-Five of Swords's symbolism reveals why this is a "No" card.
+Five of Swords is a No card because of its symbolism.
 The collected swords represents stolen power - victory through unfair means.
 The defeated opponents represents conquered foes - those harmed by ambition.
 The storm clouds represents approaching karma - consequences gathering.

 The number 5 carries the energy of the number of conflict, change, challenge, and discord.
 This victory at too high a cost - the hollow triumph that wounds both winner and loser.
-This suggests patience may be needed.
+For Five of Swords, this means patience is needed before proceeding.

-When Five of Swords appears reversed in a yes or no reading, the answer becomes Maybe.
+Five of Swords reversed changes the yes or no answer to Yes.
 When reversed, the Five of Swords suggests learning valuable lessons from defeat, releasing destructive competitive patterns, or seeking reconciliation after conflict.
 You may be ready to apologize for unfair behavior, learn from mistakes in handling conflict, or choose cooperation over competition.
 This card can indicate healing from the wounds of conflict and choosing more honorable approaches to disagreement.

-Upright, Five of Swords is a No. Reversed, it becomes a Maybe.
+Five of Swords upright is a No. Five of Swords reversed becomes a Yes.
 Learning from defeat, releasing competitive patterns, or seeking reconciliation.

 When reversed, the Five of Swords suggests learning valuable lessons from defeat, releasing destructive competitive patterns, or seeking reconciliation after conflict.
 You may be ready to apologize for unfair behavior, learn from mistakes in handling conflict, or choose cooperation over competition.